bertreb/pimatic-tado-reloaded/README.md

 TadoThermostat
 ----
-The TadoThermostat device is a thermostat device with a heat, heatcool and cool mode.
+The TadoThermostat device is a thermostat device for heating control.

 ![](/screens/tado-thermostat.png)

-The default mode is 'heat'.
-This is the mode for the most common used heating systems.
-The cool and heatcool modes are for airco type of climate control.
-In the device config you can enable/disable the modes, depending on your thermostat functionality.

 ### The device config
 ```